 - Make sure the ingredients are not hot.

-- Take a blender, add all the roasted ingredients into the blender(dried coconut, groundnuts, poppy seeds, coriander seeds, cumin seeds, dried red chillies, cinnamon stick, cloves, black pepper corns).
+- Take a blender, add all the roasted ingredients into the blender(dried coconut, groundnuts, sesame seeds, coriander seeds, cumin seeds, dried red chillies, cinnamon stick, cloves, black pepper corns).

 - Add water and make a fine paste by blending well.